CyberGen49/express-file-index/README.md

 - `nodejsVersion`: The Node.js version.
 - `osPlatform`: The operating system platform.
 - `osArch`: The operating system architecture.
-- `renderStartTime`: A millisecond timestamp representing the time the request was received.
+- `processTimeMs`: The number of milliseconds it took to process the request.